RobinBoers/geheimesite.nl/src/iconic.md

 **Phonology** and **phonetics** are studies about the sounds needed to produce spoken languages.
 The lines between the fields are blurry.
 It seems linguists have yet to reach consensus on the exact definition of the terms (Ohala, 1990).
 Whilst there is a lot of overlap between the fields, generally, the following distinctions can be made:

 Phonetics is the study of the physical aspects of speech sounds (Cohn & Huffman, 2014), specifically the production and articulation of sounds.
-In phonetics, sounds are called **phones** and denoted using square brackets (Emrys et al., 2009) in an approximate alphabet developed by the International Phonetics Association (Delahunty & Garvey, 2010).
+In phonetics, sounds are called **phones** and denoted using square brackets (Emyrs et al., 2009) in an approximate alphabet developed by the International Phonetics Association (Delahunty & Garvey, 2010).

 Phonology, however, is occupied with abstract sounds as perceived by the brain (Cohn & Huffman, 2014).
-Here, sounds are called **phonemes** and written down in between slashes (Emrys et al., 2009).
+Here, sounds are called **phonemes** and written down in between slashes (Emyrs et al., 2009).
 The actual pronunciations--phones-- for a phoneme can differ based on the surrounding phonemes in a word.

 For example: the /p/ phoneme can be both [p] (in "spit") and [pʰ] (in "pit"), where the latter is pronounced with a little extra puff of air called aspiration (Emyrs, 2009).
 Phonological rules dictate how phones correspond to phonemes.
-Examples would be devoicing--where consonants are weakened at the end of words or following a voiceless sound--, and spirantization--where consonants shift "up" in between vowels (Emrys et al., 2009).
+Examples would be devoicing--where consonants are weakened at the end of words or following a voiceless sound--, and spirantization--where consonants shift "up" in between vowels (Emyrs et al., 2009).

 For our purposes, the exact definition of these terms and differences between the subfields does not matter all that much.
 However, a term that is important is the **phonetic inventory** of a language.
-The phonetic inventory describes all possible sounds that occur in a language (Emrys et al., 2009).
-Together, they form the **phonaesthetics** (sometimes referred to as sprachgefühl) of a language: the general vibe that a language conveys (Emrys et al., 2009).
+The phonetic inventory describes all possible sounds that occur in a language (Emyrs et al., 2009).
+Together, they form the **phonaesthetics** (sometimes referred to as sprachgefühl) of a language: the general vibe that a language conveys (Emyrs et al., 2009).

 **Orthography** studies the wide variety of ways we write languages down.
 The smallest unit of writing (a single symbol), is called a **grapheme** (Emyrs et al., 2009).
-The simplest writing system is the **alphabet**, wherein every grapheme corresponds to a single phoneme (Emrys et al., 2009).
+The simplest writing system is the **alphabet**, wherein every grapheme corresponds to a single phoneme (Emyrs et al., 2009).

 Western alphabets are all derivatives of the Latin or Roman alphabet.
 A **romanisation** is therefore a mapping of phonemes to graphemes where you assign a letter from the Latin alphabet to every phoneme in the phonetic inventory of your language (Emyrs et al., 2009).
 This is by far the simplest way to write down any arbitrary language, and is thus often used by linguists for reasoning about languages.